Octavio-1/Cellular-Vehicle-Tracker/README.md

     python server.py

+# Displaying coordinates

+You can then run the map using the map.html file

 # Diagnostics

 This sketch provides some basic diagnostics for the tracker.
 When transmitting GPS data the green LED